Self-determination: Asia

 In Asia, the Soviet Union had already converted Mongolia into a satellite state but abandoned propping up the Second East Turkestan Republic and gave up its Manchurian claims to China.
-The new People's Republic of China had gained control of mainland China in the Chinese Civil War.
+The new People's Republic of China had gained control of mainland China in the Chinese Civil War, later taking over independent Tibet.
 The Korean War shifted the focus of the Cold War from Europe to Asia, where competing superpowers took advantage of decolonization to spread their influence.

 In 1947, India gained independence from the British Empire.
 The empire was in decline but adapted to these circumstances by creating the British Commonwealth—since 1949 the Commonwealth of Nations—which is a free association of equal states.
 As India obtained its independence, multiple ethnic conflicts emerged in relation to the formation of a statehood during the Partition of India which resulted in Islamic Pakistan and Secular India.
 Before the advent of the British, no empire based in mainland India had controlled any part of what now makes up the country's Northeast, part of the reason for the ongoing insurgency in Northeast India.
 In 1971 Bangladesh obtained independence from Pakistan.

-Burma also gained independence from the British Empire, but declined membership in the Commonwealth.
+Burma (later Myanmar) also gained independence from the British Empire, but declined membership in the Commonwealth.
+In contrast, Ceylon (later Sri Lanka) and Malaya both joined the Commonwealth upon gaining independence from Britain, as well as the latter's successor states (Malaysia, Singapore, and Brunei).